South Pennines Regional Park

-The South Pennines Regional Park (or South Pennines Park) is a proposed national park that would cover the South Pennines area in Northern England, encompassing parts of Greater Manchester, Lancashire and West Yorkshire.
+The South Pennines Regional Park (or South Pennines Park) was a proposed national park that would cover the South Pennines area in Northern England, encompassing parts of Greater Manchester, Lancashire and West Yorkshire.
 It would also adjoin the borders of two existing national parks; the Yorkshire Dales in the north and the Peak District in the south.
 The area was named as a prospective national park in the 1940s when the idea of creating national parks was being carried forward, but it was never given the same status as the Peak District, North York Moors or the Yorkshire Dales.

-The South Pennines Regional Park has been championed by many agencies and charities, but most recently by Pennine Prospects, who were awarded Heritage Lottery Funding and who have advertised nationally for development managers for the job of taking the idea of the park forward.
-In May 2018, Michael Gove announced a review into England's national parks.
+The South Pennines Regional Park was championed by many agencies and charities.
+Pennine Prospects were awarded Heritage Lottery Funding in 2018.
+In September 2021, the park was launched under a "self-declaration" scheme, though its status is not recognised by the Department for Environment, Food and Rural Affairs.

+The organisation behind the proposal closed at the end of 2023.
 The South Pennines is the only upland area of England without any designated protection framework.

-In September 2021, the park was launched under a "self-declaration" scheme, though its status is not recognised by DEFRA.

 History

 In 1947, Sir Arthur Hobhouse delivered a report to the UK Government on the establishment of National Parks and Areas of Outstanding Natural Beauty (AONB).
 This in turn led to the passing of the National Parks and Access to the Countryside Act of 1949.
-The creation of the parks and AONBs was seen as a "recreational gift to Britain’s returning Second World War service men and women".
+The creation of the parks and AONBs was seen as a "recreational gift to Britain's returning Second World War service men and women".
 By 2018, Britain had 15 National Parks and England had 34 AONBs; ten of the National parks are in England, Wales has three and Scotland has two.
 In the original list drawn up by Hobhouse, but not published, was the area of the South Pennines.
 However, it was decided that due to the industrial heritage of the region, it would not be appropriate to list the site for protection under either National Park status or as an AONB.

 In May 2018, the Environment Secretary, Michael Gove, announced a review into the National Parks.
 Writing in The Telegraph, Gove stated that the intent was to review their function but not to "diminish the protection of natural areas, but to strengthen it in the face of present-day challenges."
 This could lead to new national parks or certain AONBs being upgraded in their status.